TheGreengo/ReactTut/README.md

 # Plan
 - flashcards
-    - the page should start with a "no card selected" page
+    - fix the fact that you can click study mode without selecting a deck and it blows up
     - clicking on a deck in the left bar should display the cards in the deck on the right
-    - when entering study mode, the left bar should disappear
     - with a button on the top to study
     - each card should show the front and back
     - and have a checkbox to be included